-- assist the Executive Director of Finance in identifying and formulating options and identifying resources which will contribute to meeting the Council's strategic objectives, including budget and service plans; - provide impartial advice and guidance to Elected Members and Committees on all financial matters pertaining to the Council and its services;
+- assist the Executive Director of Financial Services in identifying and formulating options and identifying resources which will contribute to meeting the Council's strategic objectives, including budget and service plans; - provide impartial advice and guidance to Elected Members and Committees on all financial matters pertaining to the Council and its services; - service the Council, Committees and Working Groups on all financial matters; - provide advice, guidance and assistance to services and officers on all financial matters; - undertake corporate accounting and co-ordinate and consolidate the Council's financial management requirements; - develop integrated service plans and budgets; - review all services budgets, co-ordinate the budget process, and consolidate final budget proposal; - control budget virement; - compile service and corporate budget monitoring reports and submit them to the appropriate Committees;

-- service the Council, Committees and Working Groups on all financial matters; - provide advice, guidance and assistance to services and officers on all financial matters; - undertake corporate accounting and co-ordinate and consolidate the Council's financial management requirements; - develop integrated service plans and budgets; - review all services budgets, co-ordinate the budget process, and consolidate final budget proposal; - control budget virement; - compile service and corporate budget monitoring reports and submit them to the appropriate Committees; - prepare, direct, and consolidate statutory final accounting and produce the Annual Accounts - provide corporate financial services, e.g. capital accounting, operational leasing, option appraisal; - advise on, implement, and maintain the financial management and accounting frameworks and systems in terms of relevant legislation, accounting codes of practice, standardised reporting etc.; - undertake research and development on all finance related matters, and participate in and provide advice, guidance and assistance on Best Value and the process of continuous improvement across the Council; - develop and introduce new techniques, processes and systems, where appropriate or required; - extend corporate financial management systems across the Council with the objective of meeting Corporate and Service requirements and ensuring all financial developments are tested for integrity prior to implementation; - account for corporate funds and reserves; - provide financial advice and services to other external bodies where appropriate: - ensure the Council's VAT Officer is consulted on all appropriate VAT matters and shall immediately notify the VAT Team of all errors that may have a VAT element for due consideration of timely disclosure and/or VAT adjustment prior to the submission of VAT returns thus avoiding or reducing interest/penalty. - maintain financial records in accordance with legislation, accounting standards and accounting codes of practice, under the direction of the Executive Director of Finance:

-- ensure that there is effective financial control of the Council's expenditure and income: - (i) monitor performance against budget and provide regular budgetary control statements for operational units and managers: - (ii) prepare monitoring reports and explanations of variances for submission to Committees within the reporting framework and style laid down by the Executive Director of Finance, - (iii) provide explanations of variances to senior management, the Executive Director of Finance and Committees; - (iv) Prepare and provide monitoring reports and explanation of variances in relation to the investment programme within the reporting framework and style laid down by the Executive Director of Finance. - 6.6.2 In terms of monitoring expenditure and income at Committee level, the role of Council finance officers is to prepare all necessary statements.
-The final data for submission to Committee is the joint responsibility of the Executive Director of Finance and the Senior Executive Officer.
+- prepare, direct, and consolidate statutory final accounting and produce the Annual Accounts - provide corporate financial services, e.g. capital accounting, operational leasing, option appraisal; - advise on, implement, and maintain the financial management and accounting frameworks and systems in terms of relevant legislation, accounting codes of practice, standardised reporting etc.; - undertake research and development on all finance related matters, and participate in and provide advice, guidance and assistance on Best Value and Transformation Reviews and the process of continuous improvement across the Council; - develop and introduce new techniques, processes and systems, where appropriate or required; - extend corporate financial management systems across the Council with the objective of meeting Corporate and Service requirements and ensuring all financial developments are tested for integrity prior to implementation; - account for corporate funds and reserves; - provide financial advice and services to Joint Boards and other external bodies; - ensure the Council's VAT Officer is consulted on all appropriate VAT matters and shall immediately notify the VAT Team of all errors that may have a VAT element for due consideration of timely disclosure and/or VAT adjustment prior to the submission of VAT returns thus avoiding or reducing interest/penalty. - maintain financial records in accordance with legislation, accounting standards and accounting codes of practice, under the direction of the Executive Director of Financial Services; - ensure that there is effective financial control of the Council's expenditure and income; - (i) monitor performance against budget and provide regular budgetary control statements for operational units and managers; (ii) prepare monitoring reports and explanations of variances for submission to Committees within the reporting framework and style laid down by the Executive Director of Financial Services, and (iii) provide explanations of variances to senior management, the Executive Director of Financial Services and Committees; - 6.6.2 In terms of monitoring expenditure and income at Committee level, the role of Council finance officers is to prepare all necessary statements.
+The final data for submission to Committee is the joint responsibility of the Executive Director of Financial Services and the Services Executive Director/ Chief Officer.